 Typically, the main indications for CAM boots are mild to severe leg, ankle and foot injuries which can include:

 Several considerations (as written below) should be made when selecting and wearing a boot which are listed below.
-Please consult with our physiotherapists about any advice or recommendations when selecting a specific boot.
+Please consult with our physiotherapists in Preston about any advice or recommendations when selecting a specific boot.

 Please call use on 9416 9955 to schedule in an appointment with one of our qualified physiotherapists to ensure you are receiving a correct CAM boot fitting.
 Alternatively, please do not hesitate to enquire further about this by calling us or emailing us at firstname.lastname@example.org.